 The Bank Supervision and Markets Division provides legal support in the areas of bank regulation and supervision, bank and bank holding company applications under authority delegated by the Board of Governors, capital markets (including open market operations), routine and emergency Discount Window liquidity operations, and the domestic and international payments and settlement systems policy and oversight.
-The Division leader also oversees the New York Fed's Bank Applications Function.
+The Division leader also oversees the Federal Reserve Bank of New York’s Bank Applications Function.

-Attorneys, investigators and staff in the Enforcement, Litigation, Protection and Investigations Division (ELPI) investigate possible violations of law as well as unsafe and unsound banking practices by banking institutions and institution-affiliated parties and recommend and draft enforcement actions.
-In addition, ELPI handles all litigation in which the Bank has an interest, and conducts internal investigations involving potential violations of Bank policies.
-ELPI is also responsible for the Federal Reserve Law Enforcement Officers who ensure the physical security of the Bank's property and employees.
+Attorneys, investigators, and staff in the Enforcement, Litigation, and Investigations Division (ELI) investigate possible violations of law as well as unsafe and unsound banking practices by banking institutions and institution-affiliated parties and recommend and draft enforcement actions.
+In addition, ELI handles all litigation in which the Bank has an interest, and conducts internal investigations involving potential violations of Bank policies.

-The Financial Services, Technology, and Contracts Division provides legal support to the Bank's Financial Services Group, the Technology Services Group, and the Wholesale Product Office, which oversees the Fedwire Funds Service and the Fedwire Securities Service; provides legal advice on matters involving the Bank’s account relationships with depository institutions, the Treasury Department, foreign central banks, and international organizations; and handles all contracting and procurement matters for the Bank.
+The Financial Services, Technology, and Contracts Division (FSTC) provides legal support to the Bank’s Financial Services Group, the Technology Services Group, and the Wholesale Product Office, which oversees the Fedwire Funds Service and the Fedwire Securities Service.
+FSTC also provides legal advice on matters involving the Bank’s account relationships with depository institutions, the Treasury Department, foreign central banks, and international organizations, and handles all contracting and procurement matters for the Bank.

-The Legal Function hires five first-year law students each summer for a 10-week clerkship program.
-Law clerks receive challenging, diverse assignments from each of the four divisions of the Legal Function.
+The Legal Function hires first-year law students each summer for a 10-week clerkship program.
+Law Clerks receive challenging, diverse assignments from each of the four divisions of the Legal Function.
 The assignments usually involve legal research and writing, and are typical of the assignments given to attorneys in the Legal Function.
-Law clerks are paired up with mentors for the summer to provide guidance on a personal and professional basis.
-Several cultural and social activities are planned for the enjoyment of the law clerks and other members of the Group.
-Law clerks are paid approximately $6,500 monthly.
+Law Clerks are paired up with mentors for the summer to provide guidance on a personal and professional basis.
+Several cultural and social activities are planned for the enjoyment of the Law Clerks and other members of the Group.
+Law Clerks are paid approximately $6,800 monthly.

 First-Year Law Students: The Summer Law Clerk Program requires that applicants complete their first year of law school by the beginning of the clerkship—late May/early June.
-The program is highly competitive and the size is limited to five law clerks.
-We seek applicants with intellect, creativity and drive.
-We look for outstanding academic records, evidence of strong research and writing skills, relevant work experience, an interest in and commitment to public sector employment, maturity and personal achievement.
-Applicants must be available for in-Bank interviews during January, February and March of 2014.
+The program is highly competitive and the class size is limited.
+We seek applicants with intellect, creativity, and drive.
+We look for outstanding academic records, evidence of strong research and writing skills, relevant work experience, an interest in and commitment to public sector employment, maturity, and personal achievement.
+Applicants must be available for in-Bank interviews during January, February and March of 2015.

 Second-Year and Third-Year Law Students: The Legal Function does not currently hire second-year law school students for summer positions or hire third-year law school students for attorney positions.
 Accordingly, we are unable to accept résumés from second-year or third-year students.